 If you hate going to work, you’re not alone.
 According to Gallup, a whopping 70 percent of us don’t feel engaged at work!
 And this is literally killing us.
 Dragging yourself every day to a job you can barely tolerate affects your health and well-being.
 You’re stressed.
 You don’t sleep.
 You get sick more often because of your job.
 It’s obvious that you need to do something to fix this.
 After all, you spend most of your waking hours at work!

 What even is a hostile work environment?
-According to The Balance: "A hostile work environment is a workplace in which unwelcome comments or conduct based on gender, race, nationality, religion, disability, sexual orientation, age or other legally protected characteristics unreasonably interfere with an employee’s work performance or create an intimidating or offensive work environment for the employee who is being harassed."
+The Balance defines it as "a workplace in which unwelcome comments or conduct based on gender, race, nationality, religion, disability, sexual orientation, age or other legally protected characteristics unreasonably interfere with an employee’s work performance or create an intimidating or offensive work environment for the employee who is being harassed."

-According to the EEOC: "To be unlawful, the [hostile] conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.
+According to The Equal Employment Opportunity Commission (EEOC), "To be unlawful, the [hostile] conduct must create a work environment that would be intimidating, hostile, or offensive to reasonable people.
 Offensive conduct may include, but is not limited to, offensive jokes, slurs, epithets or name calling, physical assaults or threats, intimidation, ridicule or mockery, insults or put-downs, offensive objects or pictures, and interference with work performance."

-Yes, you can sue your employer for hostile work environment.
+Yes, you can sue your employer for a hostile work environment.
 You must prove, however, that you were victim of offensive, unwelcome and pervasive conduct.
 You must also prove that it affected the terms and conditions of your employment.
+For instance, if your boss is verbally abusing or threatening you in any way, you are working in a hostile work environment, and it is affecting your ability to do your job, since you may be frightened to even go to work.

 A hostile work environment is created when anyone in the workplace commits any type of harassment, and this goes for a co-worker, a supervisor or manager, a contractor, client, vendor or visitor.